USArmyResearchLab/ARL_Discrete_Chemical_Compound_Space_Optimization/README.md

 The debug binary will be called `DiscreteCCSOpt-d`

 # Documentation
-In order to generate the documentation use doxygen in the root directory:
+In order to generate the documentation use doxygen in the Build subdirectory:
-`doxygen`
+`make docs`
-The documentation will then reside in the html/ and latex/ directories.
+The documentation will then reside in the Build/html/ and Build/latex/ directories.

 # Usage